-Starting at the semester 2008A, the QSO mode is the ONLY mode of operation for the ESPaDOnS.
-The classical mode is NOT offered for ESPaDOnS.
+The Scientific Advisory Committee (SAC) has recommended that the QSO mode to be the ONLY mode of operation for the WIRCam mosaic camera.
+So, the classical mode is NOT offered for WIRCam.

 Observation of Solar System targets through the QSO system is possible through ephemeris entries in the Phase 2 Tool, and we offer non-sidereal tracking (not guiding) for 2010A.